stephenslab/dsc/README.md

 version of DSC (maintained in the `master` branch of the GitHub repository) typically requires the development version of SoS.

-First, downqload the SoS repository and install the latest development version of SoS:
+First, download the SoS repository and install the latest development version of SoS:

 ```